Sorsogon State University: 1990s

-It was in the early 1990s when the conversion plans were seriously considered and pursued primarily through the efforts of Rep. Salvador H. Escudero III.
+It was in the early 1990s when the conversion plans were pursued primarily through the efforts of Rep. Salvador H. Escudero III.
 While working for the passage of HB 4210, the congressman in coordination with the SCAT Officer-In-Charge, Dr. Bonifacio H. Ativo, initiated school-based activities in preparation for the transition.
 After the passage of the bill by the House, Sen. Leticia Ramos Shahani pushed for its passage in the Senate.